Millennium (Front Line Assembly album)

-Millennium is the seventh full-length studio album by industrial band Front Line Assembly, released in 1994 by Roadrunner Records on both Compact Disc and LP formats.
-The album is also being planned for an LP release in 2020, by the Canadian label Artoffact.
+Millennium is the seventh full-length studio album by industrial band Front Line Assembly, released in 1994 by Roadrunner Records on both compact disc and LP formats.
 The album marks the first major use of metal guitars, shifting in musical direction from their typical electro-industrial sound.
 The riffs were obtained from samples and the musicianship of the then unknown Devin Townsend of Strapping Young Lad, who would also contribute and perform on the next album.

 Background

-Following Tactical Neural Implant, FLA's record label Third Mind was acquired by Roadrunner Records; at the time, according to Fulber, the band was working on a more melodic, synth-poppy followup.
+Following Tactical Neural Implant, Front Line Assembly's record label Third Mind was acquired by Roadrunner Records.
+At the time, according to Rhys Fulber, the band was working on a more melodic, synth-pop-orientated follow-up.
+"We wrote a whole album", explained singer Bill Leeb, "and then we scrapped it.
+We finished twelve songs which took about eight months, then sat back for three weeks, listened to them, and thought we don't like this."
 The direction changed when Roadrunner sent the band a box of promotional CDs from metal bands, and Leeb suggested sampling some riffs off those CDs for a more harsher sound; "This Faith" and "Search and Destroy" were songs that were carried over from those sessions, with the latter having some guitars added to gel better with the rest of the record.
+The band cited American industrial metal group Fear Factory, for which the duo had created remixes for their Fear Is the Mindkiller EP, as a strong influence on Millennium: "Fear Factory had a huge effect on it.", said Fulber, "I was into the band and we got to do the remixes and I thought it was really cool.
+That had a lot to do with Millennium because we thought what we had done with [the remixes] was create this futuristic sounding cyber-metal."